Stretch your vacation dollars in Boulder with these money-saving things to do and wallet-friendly eateries.

 Visit Free (and Nearly Free) Museums

-Sample Foods at Boulder Farmers Market
+Wander the Boulder Farmers Market

 Every Saturday morning or Wednesday afternoon, peruse the wares of local farmers and specialty food purveyors at Boulder Farmers Market outside on 13th Street, between Canyon and Arapahoe.
 It’s free to browse and sample, and the numerous food stands offer an array of cheap eats.